History of Bubly Sparkling Water

 Source: Bubly

-Bubly was clearly positioned to compete directly with the leader LaCroix, with PepsiCo leveraging the full might of its marketing machine to promote what it hoped would become the hottest new sparkling water.
+Bubly was positioned to compete directly with LaCroix, with PepsiCo coming up with clever marketing campaigns in the hope of becoming the leader sparkling water.

 Desperate to win over millennials who had embraced LaCroix's retro branding, Bubly debuted with splashy, colorful cans featuring cheeky messages and greetings.

-The youth-oriented and playful packaging was certainly unprecedented for a major sparkling water player.
-However, despite the initial fanfare of Bubly's launch and its heavy promotion by celebrities and influencers, the brand simply failed to dislodge LaCroix from the top spot.
+However, despite the initial fanfare and its heavy promotion by celebrities and influencers, the brand failed to dislodge LaCroix.

 While Bubly sparked some initial interest, it seemed unable to match the authenticity and reputation for quality that LaCroix had built with sparkling water devotees.